InRule/DevOpsServices/doc/InRuleCICD_Slack.md

-### Integrating InRule CI/CD with Slack
+### Integrating InRule DevOps with Slack

 As per Slack documentation, incoming Webhooks are a simple way to post messages from apps into Slack.
 Creating an Incoming Webhook gives you a unique URL to which you send a JSON payload with the message text and some options.
 You can use all the usual formatting and layout blocks with incoming webhooks to make the messages stand out.

-It takes only a few configuration items to start using the CI/CD framework with Slack, like in [this configuration file example](../config/InRuleCICD_Slack.config).
+It takes only a few configuration items to start using the DevOps framework with Slack, like in [this configuration file example](../config/InRuleCICD_Slack.config).

-Before using Slack with the InRule® CI/CD framework, a Slack app has to be created and enabled for webhooks, following the steps at [Incoming Webhooks for Slack](https://slack.com/intl/en-ro/help/articles/115005265063-Incoming-webhooks-for-Slack).
+Before using Slack with the InRule® DevOps framework, a Slack app has to be created and enabled for webhooks, following the steps at [Incoming Webhooks for Slack](https://slack.com/intl/en-ro/help/articles/115005265063-Incoming-webhooks-for-Slack).

 #### Set up incoming webhooks